Chocolate Dipped Pistachio Madeleines

 - Honey: gives the batter a nice moist touch and prevents the madeleines from drying out.

 - Pistachio paste, for the extra pronounced pistachio flavor.
-Try to get one that has no added sugar and it is made mostly of only pistachios like this one Pariani 100% Pure Sicilian Pistachio Paste.
+Try to get one that has no added sugar and it is made purely of pistachios like this one Pariani 100% Pure Sicilian Pistachio Paste.

 - Grounded pistachios, for the crunch and the flavor.